450+ Products Compared

 This is the most important variable in choosing a guard.
 Signs of mild grinding: occasional jaw soreness, no visible enamel wear.
 Signs of moderate grinding: your dentist has mentioned enamel wear, regular jaw or temple pain.
 Signs of severe grinding: cracked teeth, significant enamel erosion, you’ve worn through guards quickly before, or your partner can hear you grinding at night.

-For mild grinding, any OTC guard — including disposables — provides meaningful protection.
-For moderate grinding, a moldable hard-shell guard (DenTek Professional-Fit, DenTek Ultimate) is the better choice.
-For severe grinding, invest in the Encore Guards custom option or visit your dentist for a prescription guard.
+For mild grinding, an OTC guard — including disposables — may provide useful protection.
+For moderate grinding, a moldable firmer-shell guard (DenTek Professional-Fit, DenTek Ultimate) is the better starting point.
+For severe grinding, repeated guard breakage, cracked teeth, or significant jaw pain, consider the Encore Guards custom option or visit your dentist for a prescription guard.

 Boil-and-Bite vs. Ready-to-Wear vs. Custom